Analyzing Random Permutations for Cyclic Coordinate Descent: Abstract

 \section{Abstract}

-We consider coordinate descent methods on convex quadratic problems, in which exact line searches are performed at each iteration.
+We consider coordinate descent methods for minimization of convex quadratic functions, in which exact line searches are performed at each iteration.
 (This algorithm is identical to Gauss-Seidel on the equivalent symmetric positive definite linear system.)
-We describe a class of convex quadratic problems for which the random-permutations version of cyclic coordinate descent (RPCD) outperforms the standard cyclic coordinate descent (CCD) approach, yielding convergence behavior similar to the fully-random variant (RCD).
+We describe a class of convex quadratic functions for which the random-permutations version of cyclic coordinate descent (RPCD) is observed to outperform the standard cyclic coordinate descent (CCD) approach on computational tests, yielding convergence behavior similar to the fully-random variant (RCD).
 A convergence analysis is developed to explain the empirical observations.

 \keywords{Coordinate descent, Gauss-Seidel, randomization, permutations}